Anacor Pharmaceuticals Announces Positive Results from the Second Phase 3 Trial of Tavaborole for On

 Conference Call and Webcast

-Anacor will host a conference call today at 8:00 a.m.
-ET / 5:00 a.m.
-PT to discuss the results of this Phase 2 trial in atopic dermatitis.
+Anacor will host a conference call today at 5:00 p.m.
+ET / 2:00 p.m.
+PT to discuss these results.
 The call can be accessed by dialing (877) 291-1367 (domestic) and (914) 495-8534 (international) five minutes prior to the start of the call.
-The call will also be webcast live and can be accessed on the Events and Presentations page, under Investors, on the company's website at www.anacor.com and will be available for three months following the call.
+The call will also be webcast live and can be accessed on the Events and Presentations page, under Investors, on the company's website at http://www.anacor.com and will be available for three months following the call.

 About Anacor Pharmaceuticals

 Anacor is a biopharmaceutical company focused on discovering, developing and commercializing novel small-molecule therapeutics derived from its boron chemistry platform.
 Anacor has discovered eight compounds that are currently in development.
-Its two lead product candidates are topically administered dermatologic compounds — tavaborole, an antifungal for the treatment of onychomycosis, and AN2728, an anti-inflammatory PDE-4 inhibitor for the treatment of atopic dermatitis and psoriasis.
-In addition to its two lead programs, Anacor has discovered three other wholly-owned clinical product candidates — AN2718 and AN2898, which are backup compounds to tavaborole and AN2728, respectively, and AN3365 (formerly referred to as GSK2251052, or GSK '052), an antibiotic for the treatment of infections caused by Gram-negative bacteria, which previously was licensed to GlaxoSmithKline LLC, or GSK.
+Its two lead product candidates are topically administered dermatologic compounds — tavaborole, a topical antifungal for the treatment of onychomycosis, and AN2728, a topical anti-inflammatory PDE-4 inhibitor for the treatment of atopic dermatitis and psoriasis.
+In addition to its two lead programs, Anacor has discovered three other wholly-owned clinical product candidates — AN2718 and AN2898, which are backup compounds to tavaborole and AN2728, respectively, and AN3365 (formerly known as GSK2251052, or GSK '052), a systemic antibiotic for the treatment of infections caused by Gram-negative bacteria, which previously was licensed to GlaxoSmithKline LLC, or GSK.
 GSK has returned all rights to the compound to us and we are considering our options for further development, if any, of this compound.
-We have also discovered three other compounds that we have out-licensed for further development — two are licensed to Eli Lilly and Company for the treatment of animal health indications and the third compound, AN5568, also referred to as SCYX-7158, is licensed to Drugs for Neglected Diseases initiative, or DNDi, for human African trypanosomiasis (HAT, or sleeping sickness).
+We have discovered three other compounds that we have out-licensed for further development — two compounds for the treatment of animal health indications that are licensed to Eli Lilly and Company and AN5568, also referred to as SCYX-7158, for human African trypanosomiasis (HAT, or sleeping sickness), which is licensed to Drugs for Neglected Diseases initiative, or DNDi.
 We also have a pipeline of other internally discovered topical and systemic boron-based compounds in development.
 For more information, visit http://www.anacor.com.

-This press release may contain forward-looking statements that relate to future events including the development of AN2728, the representative nature of the Phase 2 study and reported results as indicative of future clinical trials in support of regulatory approval, and the timing and potential for initiation, enrollment and conduct of future trials of AN2728 in atopic dermatitis.
-These forward looking statements involve known and unknown risks, uncertainties and other factors that could cause actual levels of activity, performance or achievement to differ materially from those expressed or implied by these forward-looking statements, including risks related to enrollment and successful completion of our trials, risk of unforeseen side effects and risks related to regulatory approval of new drug candidates.
-These statements reflect the views of Anacor as of the date of this press release with respect to future events and, except as required by law, it undertakes no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this press release.
+This press release may contain forward-looking statements that relate to future events including the development of tavaborole, timing for filing of a new drug application, or NDA, related to tavaborole and the potential for approval and commercialization of tavaborole.
+These forward looking statements involve known and unknown risks, uncertainties and other factors that could cause actual levels of activity, performance or achievement to differ materially from those expressed or implied by these forward-looking statements, including risks related to the planned NDA filing, risks from competition for tavaborole (in particular efinaconazole from Valeant Pharmaceuticals International Inc.), whether the information of the key opinion leaders is representative of the behavior and opinions of other investigators, risk of unforeseen side effects and risks related to regulatory approval and commercialization of new drug candidates.
+These and other risks are described in more detail in Anacor's Annual Report on Form 10-K for the year ended December 31, 2011, filed with the Securities and Exchange Commission under the heading "Risk Factors" and Anacor's subsequent Quarterly Reports on Form 10-Q. These statements reflect the views of Anacor as of the date of this press release with respect to future events and, except as required by law, it undertakes no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this press release.

 Director, Investor Relations and Corporate Communications